 Redirecting Tumblr Visitors to Your New WordPress Blog

-Now that you have imported the content, you would want your Tumblr visitors to be able to find your new blog.
+Now that you have imported the content, you will want your Tumblr visitors to be able to find your new blog.

 To do this, you need to edit your Tumblr blog’s theme.
 First, go to the Tumblr settings page.

-After that click on your blog name to open its settings.
+Click on the blog name that you want to edit to open its settings.

 Tumblr will now show you the HTML code of the theme.

-Don’t forget to replace the example.com with the actual URL of your new WordPress blog.
+Don’t forget to replace example.com with the actual URL of your new WordPress blog.

 You can now click on the ‘Update Preview’ button and then click on the ‘Save’ to store your settings.

 This code will send your Tumblr visitors to your WordPress site.
-However, users coming to a specific page or post will see a 404 error.
-That’s because the URL format of Tumblr and your WordPress site are different, so you will need to redirect users to correct posts.
+However, users visiting a specific page or post will see a 404 error.
+That’s because the URL format of Tumblr and your WordPress site are different, so you will need to redirect users to the correct posts.

-To set up redirects in WordPress, first, you need to install and activate the Redirection plugn.
-For more details, see our step by step guide on how to install a WordPress plugin.
+First, you need to install and activate the Redirection plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 Source URL: .*/post/\d+/(.*)